U.S. panel puts off decision on designs for troubled Eisenhower Memorial

 Gehry came back this month with a stripped-down version that eliminated two of the tapestries and two of the 10 columns.

-An Eisenhower panel member, U.S. Republican Representative Darrell Issa, who heads a congressional committee with oversight of the District of Columbia, is proposing a second alternative that would do away with the tapestries and columns.
+A member of the planning commission, Republican U.S. Representative Darrell Issa, who heads a congressional committee with oversight of the District of Columbia, is proposing a second alternative that would do away with the tapestries and columns.
 Only a core element of statues and other sculptures would be left.

 The Eisenhower family has long opposed Gehry's design, and Congress has twice cut off construction funding for the memorial.
 A report by a congressional committee in July called it a "five-star folly."